awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

 ## Integrating AWS Marketplace Metering Service for your container product<a name="getting-started-integrate-metering"></a>

 For container\-based products with usage pricing, you use the [AWS Marketplace Metering Service](https://docs.aws.amazon.com/marketplacemetering/latest/APIReference/Welcome.html) for both checking entitlement to use your product and metering usage for billing\.
 You must meter for the pricing model that you created when setting your pricing information\.
-For more information, see [AWS Marketplace Metering Service integration](entitlement-and-metering-for-paid-products.md)\.
+For more information, see [Hourly and custom metering with AWS Marketplace Metering Service](container-products-billing-integration.md#entitlement-and-metering-for-paid-products)\.

 ## Integrating AWS License Manager for your container product<a name="container-integrate-LM"></a>

 For container\-based products with contract pricing, you use the AWS License Manager to associate licenses with your product\.

-For more information about integrating with AWS License Manager, see [AWS License Manager integration](container-license-manager-integration.md)\.
+For more information about integrating with AWS License Manager, see [Contract pricing with AWS License Manager](container-license-manager-integration.md)\.

 ## Adding a new version of your product<a name="container-add-version"></a>